-It helps in creating a regular and loyal customer base that is very rare in today’s competitive times.
+It helps in creating a regular and loyal customer base which is very rare in today’s competitive times.

 2. Miserable moments

-No one likes to think about miserable moments, but they are a reality which the customer often has to face.
+No one likes to think about miserable moments, but they are a reality that the customer often has to face.
 These not only are awkward and suck but are bad for business.
-Miserable moments occur when the brand, product or service is unable to meet even the basic expectations of the customer.
+Miserable moments occur when the brand, product, or service is unable to meet even the basic expectations of the customer.